terbed/blog/index.md

 The fact that this blog has dedicated sections for [notes](/notes), as well as [journal entries](/journals) is meant to encourage daily public writing in line with the [Digital Garden](#digital-gardens-an-overview) philosophy.

-The content of the blog is also organized with [tags](/tags) and [categories](/categories).
-Additionally, you can see a list of all content in the [archive](/archive) or articles by date in the [dates](/dates) page.
+The articles are grouped by [tags](/tags) and into [categories](/categories), or you can see them in chronological order in the [dates](/dates) page.
-Or you can simply use the search bar to find what you're looking for.
+You can see a list of all content in the [archive](/archive) page too, or simply use the search bar to find what you're looking for.

-Furthermore, this blog is meant to be a **public** space for learning and growth.
+This blog is meant to be a **public** space for learning and growth.
 Your insights and perspectives are invaluable.
 Engage with the content through:
 - __Comments__: Share your thoughts, experiences, and queries directly on the blog.
 Let's foster a community of learning and exchange.
-- __Hypothesis Annotations__: For a more interactive and collaborative experience, use the built in [Hypothesis](https://web.hypothes.is/) annotations to highlight text, add notes, or start discussions right within the articles.
+- __Hypothesis Annotations__: For a more interactive and collaborative experience, use the built in [Hypothesis](https://web.hypothes.is/){:target="_blank"} annotations to highlight text, add notes, or start discussions right within the articles.
 It's a dynamic way to connect and deepen our collective understanding.

 For more examples and information, please visit the following articles: